 4. Oppenheimer-Prager Museum at Dayspring

 Dayspring is a historic residence in St. Andrews-by-the-Sea, New Brunswick, Canada.
 Once the largest home in the area, it now operates as a museum.
 The Oppenheimer-Prager Museum at Dayspring mainly features works by artists Joseph Oppenheimer and Eva Prager, who have family ties to the house.
-The museum also contains interesting objects, jewellery, memorabilia, objects, classic cars, photos related to the home's former owners.
+The museum also contains interesting objects, jewellery, memorabilia, classic cars, and photos related to the home's former owners.

 Address: St. Andrews, NB E5B 2L3, Canada.